Creating a task definition using the console - Amazon Elastic Container Service

 8. For Network mode, choose the network mode to use.
 The default is awsvpc mode.
 For more information, see Amazon ECS task networking.

-9. (Optional) Expand the Task roles section to configure the IAM roles:
+9. (Optional) Expand the Task roles section to configure the AWS Identity and Access Management (IAM) roles for the task:

 1. For Task role, choose the IAM role to assign to the task.
-A task IAM role provides permissions for the containers in a task to call AWS APIs.
+A task IAM role provides permissions for the containers in a task to call AWS API operations.

 2. For Task execution role, choose the role.

 For information about when to use a task execution role, see Amazon ECS task execution IAM role.
-If you do not need the role, choose None.
+If you don't need the role, choose None.

 10. For each container to define in your task definition, complete the following steps.